Philosophical and Addiction Treatment Approaches Regarding Mental Health and Addiction

 - Biopsychosocial models

 Many who work in the addiction treatment field have only a limited understanding of medications used for psychiatric disorders.
 Historically, some people have mistakenly assumed that all or most psychiatric medications are psychoactive or potentially addictive.
 Many addiction treatment staff tend to avoid the use of any medication with their patients, probably in reaction to those whose addiction included prescription medications such as diazepam (Valium).
 Many staff have a lack of training and experience in the use of such medications.
-In the treatment of dual disorders, a balance must be made between behavioral interventions and the appropriate use of nonaddicting psychiatric medications for those who need them to participate in the recovery process.
+In the treatment of dual disorders, a balance must be made between behavioral interventions and the appropriate use of no addicting psychiatric medications for those who need them to participate in the recovery process.
 Withholding medications from such individuals increases their chances of AOD relapse.

 Participants in AA and other self-help groups (Narcotics Anonymous [NA], Cocaine Anonymous [CA], etc.) can provide needed support and encouragement for patients in treatment.
 Importantly, these services are widespread nationally and internationally.
 While self-help programs are not considered treatment per se, they are integral adjuncts to professional treatment services.

 In many urban areas, there are specialized 12-step groups for people with dual disorders.
-In these so-called “Double Trouble” meetings, medication compliance is a part of “working the program.”
+In these so-called “Double Trouble” meetings, medication compliance is a part of addiction treatment “working the program.”

 The Medical System

-The role of physicians with regard to addiction is changing through the leadership of national organizations such as the American Society of Addiction Medicine, the American Academy of Psychiatrists on Alcohol and Addiction, and the Association of Medical Education and Research on Substance Abuse.
+The role of physicians with regard to addiction treatment is changing through the leadership of national organizations such as the American Society of Addiction Medicine, the American Academy of Psychiatrists on Alcohol and Addiction, and the Association of Medical Education and Research on Substance Abuse.

-Differing Approaches: Individual Responsibility and Treatment Focus
+Differing Approaches Related to Individual Responsibility and Treatment Process

-Traditionally, patients in mental health settings have had the responsibility of getting themselves to treatment services and appointments as a sign of treatment motivation.
+Traditionally, patients in mental health settings have had the responsibility of getting themselves to addiction treatment services and appointments as a sign of treatment motivation for addiction treatment.
 More recently, and in recognition that many severely mentally ill patients are unwilling or unable to use traditional community-based services, the mental health field has emphasized the role of case management.
 Case management (also called care management) can help to engage, link, and support patients in needed community services.

 The case management model identifies individual limitations, deficits, and strengths and aggressively attempts to provide patients with what they need.
 When a patient rejects professional assistance, the case manager assumes the responsibility for finding a different way to get the individual to accept assistance.
 The case manager may minimize the negative consequences to the individual in order to engage or maintain the patient in treatment.
 This activity might be seen as “enabling” by traditional addiction treatment personnel.